How the University's Mental Health Advisers can help you with a long-term mental health condition

 If you're a student and feel depressed, held back by anxiety, or troubled by your thoughts, feelings, or behaviour, we're here to help.

-Courses and workshops to help you manage mental health problems and develop emotional wellbeing
+Courses and one-off workshops to help you manage and overcome common mental health problems and boost your wellbeing

 You can talk to an adviser by phone or live chat 24 hours a day through our Be Well - Talk Now service